getyoti/yoti-wordpress/README.md

 A new user who registeres this way will be set to the `Subscriber` role in WordPress.

 If left disabled, if a new user tries to scan the Yoti QR code, they will be redirected back to the login page with an error message displayed.

- ## Linking existing accounts to use Yoti authentication

-To allow your existing users to log in using Yoti instead of entering thier username/password combination, they must:

-1) Log in as normal into WordPress
-2) Navigate to `Users > Your Profile`
-3) Scroll down to `Yoti Profile`
-4) Click on the `Link account to Yoti` button
-5) Scan the QR code and allow the share request

-The User is now linked to Yoti authentication, at the log in screen they can click `Log in with Yoti`, scan the QR code, and they will be logged in.

 ## API Coverage